pvdk84/cucumber/README.md

 Example of a Cucumber test project.

 I've included three different kinds of test.
-- Unit-like test of a calculator:
+- Unit-like test of a calculator.
-- Screen test for Wikipedia, with Selenium (work in progress).
+- Screen test for Wikipedia, with Selenium.
 - API test for ..., with Rest-Assured (work in progress).

-I've also made a TestRunner class (work in progress).
+I've also made a RunTest class, which acts as a JUnit TestRunner.

+I've also added tags: @UnitTest, @ScreenTest, @ApiTest.
+These can be used to group tests, and run them together.
+You can tag a whole feature, an individual test, or even example sections.
+To run e.g. @ScreenTest and @UnitTest from command line, type: mvn test -Dcucumber.options="--tags @UnitTest,@ScreenTest"

 Useful sources:
 - https://docs.cucumber.io; cucumber documentation